positivecrash/homie-scheduler-cards/README.md

-# Easy schedule & run automation in Home Assistant
+# Dashboard-first scheduling for Home Assistant — slots, buttons, status

 Lovelace cards for schedule management in Home Assistant.
 Set up in one click when to switch off your smart home device.
 Easy UI scheduler for intuitive run slots.
 The [Homie Scheduler](https://github.com/positivecrash/homie-scheduler-integration) integration supports all switch-like entities (switch, input_boolean, light, fan, cover) and climate.
 Cards are split by purpose because the UI for different devices should be different: boiler cards for water heaters and on/off appliances, climate cards for AC and thermostats (e.g. underfloor heating).
 More card variants are planned.